DrAdamRoe/cloud-variations/README.md

 `docker push europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest`

 Phew.
 We've built a Docker image locally and pushed it to Google Cloud.
+You can see the fruits of your labors (and browse the directory structure) over on the dashboard at https://console.cloud.google.com/gcr/images/{your-project-name}.

+## Variation: Serverless Container Management

+Sometimes cloud services feels like they were generated by putting random buzzwords together, and Cloud Run is no exception.
+In this variation, we will run our custom-built container on a platform managed by our cloud provider.
+We can will use a service which conforms to the [knative](https://knative.dev/) standard, giving us more flexibility than a Functions-as-a-Service offering but without the need to provision an entire Kubernetes cluster.
+This is considered "serverless" because you don't need to manage any servers, even if it is not a "Function-as-a-Service" offering.

+First, enable the Google Cloud Run API:

+`gcloud services enable run.googleapis.com`

+Then, we will create and deploy our new _service_, which will tell Cloud Run to run between 2 and 5 instances of our container based on the image we have built and pushed already.

+`gcloud run deploy hello-cloud-run --image=europe-west3-docker.pkg.dev/cloud-variations-fs2021/hello-cloud/hello-cloud:latest --port=5000 --region=europe-west3 --allow-unauthenticated --min-instances=2 --max-instances=5`

+This command should feel a bit like the one we used for the FaaS offering at the start, but with a bit more control.

+Go over to the [dashboard](https://console.cloud.google.com/run/) and poke around a bit to see what you have running there.

+Once you are done, remember to cleanup by deleting the service -- otherwise it could suck up all your credits:

+`gcloud run services delete hello-cloud-run`

+## Variation: Managed Kubernetes Cluster

+We've already run some high-level managed versions of our API, and now we are going to take things a bit more into our own hands, running our service in Kubernetes.
+We will use Google Kubernetes Engine, Google's managed Kubernetes cluster, so we only have to _use_ Kubernetes, not host it ourselves.

+!
+Note that this may get a little bit tricky on your local machine.
+If you have trouble with further installation and configuration, you access the [gCloud Shell](https://cloud.google.com/shell) through your browser, giving you a command line interface allowing you to interact with your project.

+### Additional Software

+- [Install kubectl](https://kubernetes.io/docs/tasks/tools/), the command line interface for interacting with Kubernetes itself.

+### Run our container using Kubernetes
+Now it's time to run our Docker container on our own Kubernetes Cluster.

+Enable the Google Kubernetes Engine API:

+`gcloud services enable container.googleapis.com`

 Now we can create a Kubernetes cluster:

 `gcloud container clusters create hello-cloud-cluster --num-nodes=1`

 You may crash out with an error that says _Please specify location_.
-Now that we are taking control of our infrastructure, we have to decide where it runs.
 Let's set it to Frankfurt:

 `gcloud config set compute/zone europe-west3-b`

 and try again to create the cluster with the above command.
 Now you should get a few yellow warnings, but no red errors.

-!
-Note at this point that if you have trouble with further installation and configuration, you access the [gCloud Shell](https://cloud.google.com/shell) through your browser, giving you a command line interface allowing you to interact with your project.

 And now we are ready to interact with our Kubernetes cluster!